Technologicat/mcpyrate/doc/dialects.md

 Technically speaking, a dialect is a class that inherits from `mcpyrate.dialects.Dialect`, and has the methods `transform_source`, `transform_ast`, and `postprocess_ast`.

-It may implement just one of these methods, if the others are not needed.
-The default implementation for each returns the value `NotImplemented`, which means that the dialect does not need that kind of transformation.
+A dialect may implement only those methods it needs.
+The default implementation for each method returns the value `NotImplemented`, which tells the dialect expander that this dialect does not need that kind of transformation.

 See the docstrings in [`mcpyrate.dialects`](../mcpyrate/dialects.py) for details.